 Your tolerance of specific medications, procedures, or therapies

 Your opinion or preference

-There are a number of areas in plastic surgery that may be either or both reconstructive or cosmetic, depending on a patient's situation.
-For example, eyelid surgery (blepharoplasty) may be a procedure performed for cosmetic improvement, as well as to correct eyelids that are drooping severely and obscuring vision.
+There are a number of areas in plastic surgery that may be either or both reconstructive or cosmetic, depending on your situation.
+For example, eyelid surgery (blepharoplasty) may be a procedure done for cosmetic improvement, as well as to correct eyelids that are drooping severely and obscuring vision.